georgeamccarthy/downhill-simplex-method/README.md

 # downhill-simplex-method
-Finds the global minimum of the Rosenbrock function using the downhill simplex method aka.
-Nelder-Mead method.
+Finds the global minimum of the Rosenbrock function using the downhill simplex method also known as the Nelder-Mead method.